dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2933: Life sentences serve as just alternatives to the death penalty.
+### T2933: Life imprisonment without parole is more just and effective than the death penalty.

 |Support|
 |---|